 Clever Canadians like Clifford Sifton, who served as Minister of Immigration in the Laurier government, appealed to this American frontier mythos.
 He tried to attract American farmers to settle in Saskatchewan and Alberta in the 1910s by dubbing them “The Last, Best West.”
 The Macdonald government saw that the Dominion Lands Act became law in the 1870s, based on the American Homestead Act, and used it as an instrument of western expansion in the preceding decades as well.

 I believe that Canadians view national parks in far more practical and utilitarian terms: they serve as a reasonable and good method of preserving the natural beauty and wilderness of the country.
 And due to this country’s small population and large northerly landmass too cold and barren for permanent agricultural settlement, Canada’s wilderness was never in danger of being entirely settled like America’s was anyway.
-As such, the creation and expansion of Canadian national parks as rarely, if ever, been controversial.
+Vast swathes of this country are Crownland as well, whether administered by the Dominion or by the provinces.
+As such, the creation and expansion of Canadian national parks has rarely, if ever, been controversial.
 The Harper government tried to make great hay out establishing new national parks (Nááts’ihch’oh National Park Reserve, Qausuittuq National Park, Rouge National Urban Park) and increased funding for existing parks in 2015, and no one paid attention.
-Canadians certainly didn’t oppose the decision to protect more wilderness, but precisely because everyone likes national parks, making a wedge issue out of it or drawing attention to the policy didn’t work.
-Vast swathes of this country are Crownland as well, whether administered by the Dominion or by the provinces.
+Canadians certainly didn’t oppose the decision to protect more wilderness.
+To the contrary: precisely because everyone likes national parks, making a wedge political issue out of them by drawing attention to the policy did not work.